LibraryCarpentry/lc-spreadsheets/_episodes/01-format-data.md

 > ## Exercise
 >
-> We're going to take a messy version of some library training data and clean it up
+> We're going to take a messy version of some library training data and clean it up.
 >
 > 1. First [download the data](../data/training_attendance.xlsx)
-> 2. Open up the data in a spreadsheet program
+> 2. Open up the data in a spreadsheet program.
 > 1. You can see that there are three tabs.
 Various people have recorded training attendance statistics over 2016 and 2017, and they have kept track of the data in their own way.
 Now you're being asked to